Driving in Mexico: All you Need to Know

 Sometimes they may try to get you to offer a bribe, especially if they catch you with something off in your car, or if you are not wearing a seatbelt or you are talking on the phone for example.

 That’s up to you.
-I personally never bribe because I don’t want to support this practice and if I get a fine I just pay it. (keep in mind that if you pay it within 3 or 5 days you get a discount, make sure you read the fine print in the note)
+I personally never bribe because I don’t want to support this practice, and if I get a fine, I just pay it. (keep in mind that if you pay it within 3 or 5 days you get a discount; make sure you read the fine print in the note)

 General tips on renting a car in Mexico

 Renting a car in Mexico can be a bit of work because you need to pay attention to hidden fees which we normally consider scams.
-But they are actually not.
+But they are not.

-When you ask for full insurance, make sure you ask how much is the deductible because sometimes they say “fully insured” and they mean with a deductible, which is NOT FULLY insured.
+When you ask for full insurance, make sure you ask how much the deductible is because sometimes they say “fully insured,” and they mean with a deductible, which is NOT FULLY insured.

 If you want to learn more about the most common car rental scams in Mexico, click on the link to read my thorough post.